SheriffCarry/KirkaScripts/README.md

 ### Script Requests
 Discord: CarrySheriff#4911
 ### My todo
 - Do some requested Stuff
+- some changes to players look in menu and stuff like thaz
 ##### Requested Stuff:
 - /tracker copy ingame (not gonna do it)